What to Consider When Upgrading Your Power System

 UPGRADING YOUR INVERTER

 Wanting to run higher powered appliances?
-Moving from a 1000W inverter to something larger like a 2000W or 3000W?
+Moving from a 1000W inverter to something larger like a 2000W or 2500W?
 Nice.
 Just make sure your wiring can handle the extra current draw—in some instances, you may need to rewire the whole system with thicker cable to keep things safe and efficient.
 A cable that is too small can result in voltage drop and (in extreme cases) fires due to excess current, meaning your appliance will not run as intended (if at all).

 And don’t forget to check your batteries.
-Not all batteries can handle the current draw of a big inverter—with a minimum 175A continuous output and most at 200A+, every AllSpark lithium battery can handle at least a 2000W inverter with some as high as 3500W from a single battery
+Not all batteries can handle the current draw of a big inverter - with a minimum 175A continuous output and most at 200A+, every AllSpark lithium battery can handle at least a 2000W inverter with some as high as 3500W from a single battery

 CHECK YOUR CHARGERS AND CIRCUIT PROTECTION